MrTechnical77/retro-adsb-radar-rtlsdr/README.md

 - **Live settings menu** — tap `⚙ SET` to open an in-app overlay for editing any `config.ini` value; changes apply instantly without restarting
 - **Close button** — on-screen `X` button for touchscreen users; `Q` / `ESC` also quits
 - **Desktop launcher** — `.desktop` file and `launch.sh` script for launching from the Raspberry Pi start menu

-**ATC audio**
-- Optional ATC audio stream — configure a live stream URL in `config.ini` and toggle it in-app with the `A` key or on-screen button

 ## Hardware Requirements